WilDoane/gu-s26-math5310/README.md

   . ./run.sh

-  Visit the URL offered (with the token)
+  # Visit the URL offered (along with the token)

+  # CTRL-C to terminate session

   podman machine stop
 ```